 What We Do Visit Us Farm Visit Guidelines Stay Safe on your Visit Although the staff and volunteers strive to keep the farm as safe as possible for its visitors, there are a few things that you can do to help.
 Following these simple rules below will keep you and your children safe from E coli and other infections that may be found on open farms.
 Don’t put your hands in your mouths whilst on the farm.
 Don’t eat, drink or smoke on the farm.
-Make sure you wash your hands thoroughly with soap and water after you have been around the farm and before you leave.
+Make sure you wash your hands thoroughly with soap and water (min.
+20 seconds) after you have been around the farm and before you leave.
 It’s not just the animals that can carry harmful bugs – fences, enclosures and floors can carry them to.
-Anti-bacterial hand gel does not kill dangerous bacteria.
-Please wash your hands instead of using it.
+Anti-bacterial hand gel does not kill all dangerous bacteria.
+Please wash your hands with soap and water instead of using hand gel.
 If you are pregnant or think you might be pregnant, please do not touch the animals, especially goats and sheep during the lambing and kidding season.
 All of our animals are nice and friendly, however, they are still animals and can be unpredictable.
-Please keep your hands away from their mouths and horns.
+Please keep your hands away from their mouths, claws, and horns.
 Do not chase, shout or tease the animals.
 Please wash your footwear and wheelchair/buggy wheels before you get home.
 Take care of slipping or tripping as some of our paths are wet and uneven.
 If you feel unwell within two weeks of visiting the farm you must inform your doctor that you have had contact with animals.
 Adults are responsible for supervising children in their care at all times and ensuring they wash their hands properly.
 If you have any safety concerns or would like further information please speak to a member of staff.
 What is E coli 0157?
 E coli 0157 is a bacterium that lives in the gut of animals, including cattle, sheep, deer and goats.
 It can also be carried by pets and wild birds.
 Simply carrying the bacterium will not normally cause an animal any harm or illness, but if contacted by humans, the toxins it produces can cause illness ranging from diarrhoea to kidney failure.
 In some case the illness can be fatal.
 Young children and the elderly at the greatest risk.
 If you and your family follow the safety rules above the risk of contracting any illness from the farm is low.
 Why should pregnant women avoid contact with animals?
 Some infections can be passed from sheep and goats to humans.
 If a pregnant woman becomes infected, it could harm her and her unborn baby’s health.
-If you’re pregnant or think you might be pregnant, avoid contact with sheep during the lambing season, which runs from January to April.
+If you’re pregnant or think you might be pregnant, avoid contact with sheep during the lambing season, which runs from January to May.
 Make sure your family wash their hands thoroughly before touching you.
 You can print our Stay Safe On The Farm leaflet for reference.
 Please contact us if you have any questions or worries.